AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Identiy and authn should live on a separate server.
 - Partition your application - especially system management / admin.
 - Secrets: Humans should never see them except when they're being updated or in case of emergency.
 Integrate into CI/CD.
-- CSRF is when an attacker gets a user to click a link that triggers a transaction to an application the user is already logged in on (so they're "surfing" on the user being logge
+- CSRF is when an attacker gets a user to click a link that triggers a transaction to an application the user is already logged in on (so they're "surfing" on the user being logged in).
+Avoid it asking the user something only they could provide before doing anything important or by using anti-CSRF tokens.
+- Separate out production data.
+- Protect your code.
+- Threat modeling is good.
+	- Good place to start: create "evil" user stories

 **What can I do with this?**